Lukhausen/Lepus/typst/supercharged-dhbw/chapters/data_augumentation.typ

  caption: [Token Visualization of Different Strings.
 Each colored segment represents an individual token as processed by the model. @lukhausen2025tokenvisualisation]
 )

 Our analysis revealed a distinctive tokenization pattern wherein Qwen2.5-3B encodes individual numerals as discrete tokens, contrasting with the encoding mechanisms employed in GPT-3 model architectures.
-This tokenization characteristic aligns with research documenting enhanced mathematical processing capabilities through appropriate numerical tokenization strategies. @sun2023tokenizationconsistencymattersgenerative @bostrom2020bytepairencodingsuboptimal @singh2024tokenizationcountsimpacttokenization For ARC tasks specifically, this property facilitates precise numeric pattern recognition — a capability essential for abstract reasoning functions.
+This tokenization characteristic aligns with research documenting enhanced mathematical processing capabilities through appropriate numerical tokenization strategies. @sun2023tokenizationconsistencymattersgenerative @bostrom2020bytepairencodingsuboptimal @singh2024tokenizationcountsimpacttokenization For ARC tasks specifically, this property facilitates precise numeric pattern recognition, a capability essential for abstract reasoning functions.

 To establish tokenization consistency across varying syntactic contexts, we conducted experiments examining numeral tokenization in the absence of delimiting characters: